 9. Almost 70% of Users Swipe Left on Bad Grammar

 Maybe you’ve always struggled with grammar.
-Or maybe dating app burnout is wreaking havoc on your spell-checking abilities.
-Either way, you may want to consider doing something to fix that.
-Why?
-Because studies show that it may be keeping you from maximizing your matches online.
-According to a 2023 study published by Preply, 95% of dating app users consider proper spelling, punctuation, and grammar to be either “important” or “ extremely important.”
+Or maybe dating app burnout is wreaking havoc on your spell-checking abilities.8 Either way, you may want to consider doing something to fix that.

-What’s more, 68% of respondents reported that finding a spelling or punctuation error in a user’s profile will result in a left swipe — regardless of how attractive the person is.
+What’s more, 68% of respondents reported that finding a spelling or punctuation error in a user’s profile will result in a left swipe, regardless of how attractive the person is.
 The big takeaway here?
 Looks, in fact, aren’t everything.
 Oh, and it may be time to invest in Grammarly.

 A Lil’ BTS Never Hurt Anybody

 Whether you’re a dating app newbie or an experienced vet, you’ve probably discovered that it’s rough out here in these digital streets.
 There’s ghosting, scamming, dry spells, and unsolicited sexually explicit photos galore.
-And maybe it’s true that these nine statistics won’t unlock all the answers to your online romance problems, but they can at least provide some valuable insights into the general trends and behaviors of people looking for love in the digital realm.

 Like I said, these apps are woven into the cloth of our everyday lives at this point (if you’re a single person, at least), and that isn’t expected to change anytime soon.
 May as well use what we know to help us make the most out of our experience (or, at the very least, keep us entertained as we make our way through the trenches).